phluid61/internet-drafts/file-scheme/draft.md

 security model in effect for file privileges.
 Software using file URIs MUST NOT grant greater access than would be available for other file access methods.

+File systems typically assign an operational meaning to special characters, such as the "/", "\\", ":", "[", and "]" characters, and to special device names like ".", "..", "...", "aux", "lpt", etc.
+In some cases, merely testing for the existence of such a name will cause the operating system to pause or invoke unrelated system calls, leading to significant securt concerns regarding denial of service and unintended data transfer.
+It would be impossible for this specification to list all such significant characters and device names.
+Implementers MUST research the reserved names and characters for the types of storage device that may be attached to their application and restrict the use of data obtained from URI components accordingly.

 Additionally, as discussed in the HP OpenVMS Systems Documentation
 <http://h71000.www7.hp.com/doc/84final/ba554_90015/ch03s09.html>